Maximevilla/Maximevilla.github.io/index.md

 ### Who is Max

 I am a man born in [Andorra](http://visitandorra.com) and actually living in France.
-I started my life as a cook and now making my way threw the IT world.
+I started my life as a cook and now making my way through the IT world.
 It is a great experience and a daily challenging field.

 ### What makes Max

 A lot of coffee !
 I need it in a daily basis.
-Nevertheless I love Spanish ham, French cheese and having a walk around, if there is a Mountain around you should find me there.
+Nevertheless I love Spanish ham, French cheese and having a walk around, if there is a Mountain you should find me there.

 Max's Project
 -------------